kmecpp/Osmium/README.md

 ### Metrics

-Osmium as a built in metrics feature for collecting statistics through <https://bstats.org>.
+Osmium has a built in metrics feature for collecting statistics through <https://bstats.org>.
 To enable metrics for your plugin simply call the enableMetrics() method in your main plugin class.

 **Note:** Metrics in Osmium are disabled by default to comply with Sponge's plugin guidelines.
 However, server owners will receive a disableable message prompting them to enable metrics if they are disabled.
 Calling enableMetrics() will only send statistics if the server owners allow it.